Bucky24/node-php/README.md

 * Any parameters in the query string will be overwritten in the $_REQUEST object by any duplicated keys in the request body.
 I'm not completely sure how PHP/Apache handles this normally.
 * For multipart data, the system will handle files sent.
 It should be able to handle any files.
 It uses the filename to determine the extension for the new file.
 * The server will properly pass through any headers set by the php server to the client (into the $_SERVER variable).
 Headers may not be correctly populated from the client.
+* The server might not be able to write binary data in some cases (any Content-Type set to an image should be supported)

 The module only sets the following properties: